 American cloth, cough, long, laurel, origin

 Polish, Portuguese and French, for example, have nasal vowels.
-In Shwa, these are written by appending a Nasal Suffix to the corresponding oral vowel.
-The Nasal Suffix is a slender letter whose bottom is a triangle with the point upwards, like your nose, in contrast to y, which points downwards like your chin.
+In Musa, these are written by appending a Nasal Suffix to the corresponding oral vowel.
+The Nasal Suffix looks and acts like a vowel: it's high following a high vowel, and low following a low vowel.

 Here are some examples from French, contrasted with the oral vowel alone and the oral vowel followed by the letter n :

 Syllabic nasals are vowels made with your mouth completely closed.
 For example, in Cantonese and Fukienese, there are syllabic nasals as in m and ng.
-In Shwa, they're written with a letter we call the Hum, a triangle pointing up.
-In contrast with the Nasal Suffix mentioned above, the Hum has no stem: it's a vowel.
+In Musa, they're written with the nasal suffix, but without any preceding vowel.

 A semivowel is a vowel being used as a consonant.
 The four high vowels and the er vowel all have corresponding semivowels, although not all of them are used in English.
 Here they are :

-In addition, Shwa has three glides that represent directions rather than positions:
+In addition, Musa has three glides that represent directions rather than positions.